 IT Facilities and E-Learning

 David Game College has its own servers that support Internet and web-based applications throughout the College.
 All students and staff have free access to the web through Wi-Fi and the College has an advanced filtering system that allows students to surf the web in a safe and secure manner.
 Students are allowed to bring their own tablets and laptops for independent study, but they must adhere to our IT and e-safety policy and respect teachers’ policies on the use of technology during lessons.
 The College is developing its own Moodle system and classes generally adopt a blended learning approach, using YouTube and other sites or applications where these augment the learning experience.
 Our e-learning strategies are constantly being upgraded to reflect what works best for students, and that curriculum and specification-approved sites are used.

-The College has two laboratories – a physics laboratory and a new biology and chemistry laboratory.
+The College has three custom built laboratories – a physics laboratory and a new biology and chemistry laboratory.
 The physics laboratory has been designed to allow students the best chance to engage in experimental physics and is spacious.
 The new biology and chemistry laboratory was designed by the Head of Science and the tutors to allow students the best possible experimental experience.
 It is fully equipped to handle all GCSE and A level experiments as well as students’ own project work, plus contains state-of-the-art data recording and sensory equipment as well as up-to-date facilities for DNA analysis.

 The College has a well-resourced Art Room as well as ICT facilities and Photoshop software.
-Foundation students enjoy the use of a large, spacious and bright Art Room in United House.

 The College has many original paintings on display in its corridors and classrooms, several of which are the work of the art teacher.

 Photography is taught using a suite of Mac computers, a darkroom and a photographic studio for shooting portraits and still-life, complete with new studio flash and tungsten lights and three professional backgrounds.